whataboutpets/minimal-mistakes/_posts/cats/2019-02-13-how-to-get-rid-of-cat-allergies.md

 Pick out a type with a low pile.

-Beyond that make sure you steam clean them frequently.
+Beyond that make sure you steam clean them regularly.

 Or even better, use washable area rugs and clean them in hot water.